 Brutus in Conn Iggulden's Emperor series.
 Though if memory serves, his mother became a prostitute after he was born.
 Still, she pretty much abandoned him in order to pursuit that career, so that ought to be pretty scarring.

-Daine, in the Wild Mage series.
+Daine, in The Immortals series.
 While her mother isn't a whore, it is implied throughout the series that she was rather loose, sexually.
 (Daine says at one point, "Ma had a lot of men friends" or something similar.)
 Daine's real sore point, however, is in her last name: Sarrasri - meaning "Sara's daughter" in Daine's home country; it's a statement that Daine's mother never married, and Daine doesn't find out who her father is until halfway through the last book.
 There are several quiet hints scattered throughout the earlier books, though, that Daine's father is at least a minor god.
 Not just anyone can get a badger god to watch over their kid, after all.
 It turns out that Daine's father is a god of the hunt from her home region - which rather neatly explains just why she's so filled with Wild Magic that animals see her as one of their own.

 Fergus from Outlander is one of these— raised in a brothel, unsure of which of the girls there was his mother.
 It's strongly implied (and shown, once) that male customers also took advantage of him, simply because he was there.